avivg/stock-price-converter/README.md

 The uploaded example converts Broadcom (AVGO) share price to Israeli Shekels (ILS).

 # Installation:

-Add converter_key.txt file with your API key from free.currencyconverterapi.com
+1. get an API key from free.currencyconverterapi.com
+2. python set_converter_key.py
+3. Enter the key you got in step 1